Art State of Mind

 6. Spend more time looking at art

 Whatever form your New Year’s resolution takes, you’ll be in good company.
 Studying other people’s artwork has been essential to an artist’s training since basically forever.
 When museums are open, it’s common to find artists stationed in the galleries with sketchpads or easels, copying the masters.
-In times gone by, when travel was difficult and photography not yet invented, artists would often learn from the greats via published prints of their masterpieces.
+In times gone by, when travel was difficult and photography had not yet been invented, artists would often learn from the greats via published prints of their masterpieces.

 7. Read more books